SohamDesai27/Serve-a-model-with-TensorFlow-Serving/README.md

-# Serving a Model with TensorFlow Servin
+# Serving a Model with TensorFlow Serving
 This project shows how to use TensorFlow Serving to deliver a model that is already trained.
 TensorFlow Serving is a system that works well with TensorFlow and helps to make models ready for use in a real-world setting

 ## Key Points